bradgarropy/bradgarropy.com/content/posts/lcd-marquee.md

 ![lcd marquee][lcd-marquee]

 At its core, the web application is a simple form that submits messages and sends them off to the MQTT server.
 However, the MQTT client implementation wasn't as straightforward here.
-Because the web application is running as a [Cloudflare Worker][worker], I had to use a [Durable Object][do] to listen to the MQTT server and send web socket messages to the browser.
+Because the web application is running as a [Cloudflare Worker][worker], I had to use a [Durable Object][do] to listen to the MQTT server and send WebSocket messages to the browser.

 You can check out the full source code in my [lcd-marquee-web][lcd-marquee-web] repository.

 ## 🏰 architecture

 The overall architecture looks something like this.
 [HiveMQ][hive-mq] is at the center of it all.
 The browser acts as a publisher as well as a subscriber.
 The microcontroller acts only as a subscriber.
-There is an extra Durable Object in the mix to handle the real time communication between the MQTT server and the browser via web sockets.
+There is an extra Durable Object in the mix to handle the real time communication between the MQTT server and the browser via WebSockets.

 ![lcd marquee architecture][lcd-marquee-architecture]